-Aviation High School consists of predominantly single year classes from year 8 to year 12.
-Students generally stay in the same form throughout their time at Aviation High School and have the same Year Coordinator for multiple years.
+Aviation High School consists of predominantly single year classes from year 7 to year 12.
+Students generally stay in the same form throughout their time at Aviation High School and have the same Welfare leader for multiple years.
 Continuity of individual teachers depends on teacher movement and timetabling.
 Many students come to the school predominantly for its Aviation focus and its location.
 However, the school results indicate that many families locally are coming to the school because the school offers so much more than just aviation.
 Many Parents are realising that the school has great facilities and the teachers know the students well as a result of a welfare system that develops positive relationships not only in the academic areas, but in the social and cultural areas.
 Approximately 65% of students live outside of the school's normal catchment area.
 There have been families that have relocated from other areas within Queensland and interstate specifically for the aviation immersed curriculum opportunities.
 Student family composition of single-parent, two-parent & lifestyle choice is representative of the broader local community.
 3.29% of students at the school are Indigenous students.
 Previous students graduating from Aviation High have progressed on to a broad range of career paths including university programs; certificate programs at registered training providers and full time employment.
-Scholarships and direct entry to further education and training providers have been received by Aviation High students.
-The most common reason for students leaving the school prior to completing their studies is due to the distances travelled from home to school.
+Scholarships and direct entry to further education and training providers are received and have been received by Aviation High students.
 A variety of transport modes are used by students to attend Aviation High with train and bus travel being the most widely used.
 Other students travel by car, bike and walking.
 The Toombul interchange provides close access for both bus and train travel, while the East West Arterial Rd and the nearby Gateway Motorway provide good vehicular access to the school